HungHoang108/cinema-api/README.md

 After the docker is run. you can access to the swagger ui with http://localhost:5000/swagger/index.html

-Note: There will be some error executing crud operations in case of using Docker
+Note: There will be some errors executing crud operations because the database hasn't been containerized

-## Run the app with Github
+## Run the app with Github codes
 - Step 1: Fork and clone the project to your local machine
 - Step 2: Cd to cinemaApi repository and install all nescessary nuget packages
 - Step 3: In the appsettings.Development.json file, add your local database address to DefaultConnection